Structure of K\"ahler foliations with negative transverse Ricci curvature: Introduction

-When $X$ is a compact complex manifold and $\F$ is a holomorphic foliation, the second item of Theorem \ref{T:A} implies that $\F_1$ and $\F_2$ are also holomorphic (the tranverse complex structure being the one induced by the complex structure of the ambient manifold $X$).
+When $X$ is a compact complex manifold and $\F$ is a holomorphic foliation satisfying the conditions \ref{A:Riccineg}(with respect to the natural holomorphic transverse structure) and \ref{A:homor} above.
+The second item of Theorem \ref{T:A} implies that $\F_1$ and $\F_2$ are also holomorphic (the tranverse complex structure being the one induced by the complex structure of the ambient manifold $X$).
 Moreover, if $X$ is K\" ahler, the homological orientability is automatically fullfilled.
+In this case, the $\rho$-equivariant map $f$ is holomorphic.
+Examples are provided by foliations defined by a subline bundle $L\subset \Omega_X^p$ such that $c_1(L)$ is semi-positive with the maximal possible rank $=p$ everywhere, see Proposition~\ref{P:HNRclass}.

+Assume now for simplicity that $X$ is projective and that $G=H_\mathbb R$ consists of the real points of a simple algebraic group $H$.
+As $f$ has maximal rank, the representation $\rho$ tends to be rigid in as an element of $\mathrm{Hom}(\pi_1 (X), H_{\mathbb C})$.
+The foliation $\mathcal{G}_1$ is defined as the kernel of the differential $d^{1,0}f$, which can be regarded as the Higgs field attached to the representation $\pi_1(X)\to G_\C= \mathrm{Aut}^0 ({ \mathfrak g}_\C)$.
+The minimality of $\mathcal{G}_1$ prevents from the existence of a morphism $\varphi:X\to Y$, $\dim_{ \mathbb C }(Y)\leq \mathrm{rank}_{ \mathbb C } {H}$ through which $\rho$ factors.
+With this at hands, together with similar results valid in the context of Zariski dense representations of the fundamental group $\pi_1(X)$ to $p$-adic simple group, we can infer that the local system defined by $\rho$ is a direct factor of some $\mathbb Z$-variation of Hodge structures.
+In particular, thanks to the metric properties of period domains, this enables to show that $X$ cannot support a Zariski dense entire curve, see \S~\ref{SS:hyperbolicity prop}.

+\begin{THM} Let $(X,\F)$ be a foliated compact K\"ahler manifold ($\F$ being holomorphic).
+Assume that $\F$ is transversely K\" ahler with quasi-negative Ricci curvature and that $\F\subsetneq\overline{\F}$.
+Then every entire curve on $X$ is contained in a proper analytic subset of $X$. \end{THM}

-\subsection{The case where $\F$ has complex codimension one.}
+\subsection{The case where $\F$ has complex codimension one}